 “There are few wells that can boast a richer folklore than the Green Well of Scotland.
 Tucked away in a remote part of Galloway, the well is seemingly ageless and bottomless.
 Here you will find healing lore, devil lore, stories of witches and avian guardians, lairds, Covenanters and a fugitive ‘alchemist’.
 Above all the Green Well is a place of beauty, a place where the regions’ cultural memory is stored like a battery.”

-Dr Peter Hewitt of Dumfries and Galloway Museums in 2021
+Dr Peter Hewitt, Dumfries and Galloway Museums, 2021

 Supported by Dumfries and Galloway Regional Arts Fund and Event Scotland through Scotland’s Events Recovery Fund.